AHA BLS For Healthcare Providers Renewal Course (INCLUDES Provider Manual E-Book) - 2025 Guidelines

 Pediatric Chain of Survival

-In adults, cardiac arrest is often suddeen and results from a cardiac cause.
+In adults, cardiac arrest is often sudden and results from a cardiac cause.
 In children, cardiac arrest is often secondary to respiratory failure and shock.
 Identifying children with these problems is essential to reduce the likelihood of pediatric cardiac arrest and maximize survival and recovery.
 Therefore, a prevention link is added in the pediatric Chain of Survival

 -Prevention of arrest